 How Much Do They Cost?

-How Were the Assessments Developed?
+How Was the Applied Knowledge Assessment Developed?

 How Many People Have Taken these Assessments?